Commonly-Asked Questions And Myths About Bankruptcy

 Exempt property is any property (real estate or personal), which cannot be taken from you and sold by the court to satisfy your creditors.
 All types of property are described in the bankruptcy code and assigned a numerical exemption amount, which is doubled, if you are filing with a spouse.
 Hence, if you own property whose value does not exceed the legal exemption amount, the court cannot take it from you, provided it is properly listed and the exemption correctly scheduled.
 For example, if the exemption amount in your motor vehicle is $2,400, and its value is $2,000, the vehicle is “exempt”.

-In determining whether or not an asset is exempt, you must always deduct from its value, any amount owed against it.
+In determining if an asset is exempt, you must always deduct from its value, any amount owed against it.
 Hence, if your car is worth $10,000, but you owe $7,600 on it, your car is still exempt, because after deducting the $7,600 loan, its value is $2,400, which does not exceed the exemption amount in this example.

 HOW LONG BEFORE THE BANKRUPTCY IS COMPLETE?

 This depends greatly upon court schedules and other factors.
-However, a Chapter 7 case is usually closed within 4 to 6 months after filing.
-Chapter 13 cases usually last at least as long, but are not officially concluded until your repayment plan is complete (3 to 5 years).
+However, a Chapter 7 matter is usually closed within 4 to 6 months after filing.
+Chapter 13 matters usually last at least as long, but are not officially concluded until your repayment plan is complete (3 to 5 years).

 WILL MY EMPLOYER LEARN OF MY BANKRUPTCY AND CAN I BE FIRED?